quicwg/base-drafts/draft-ietf-quic-recovery.md

 and common practice.

 kInitialWindow:
-: Default limit on the initial amount of byte in flight as described in
+: Default limit on the initial bytes in flight as described in {{initial-cwnd}}.
-  {{initial-cwnd}}.

 kMinimumWindow:
 : Minimum congestion window in bytes.
 The RECOMMENDED value is